Ian Berry (artist): Lapo Elkann

 Berry made a portrait of Lapo Elkann that now hangs above his desk.
 Elkann, is an Italian entrepreneur and grandson of Gianni Agnelli, the former controlling CEO and controlling shareholder of Fiat Automobiles.
 He is a big denim fan and had made a denim upholstery for a Diesel-edition Fiat 500 as well as a Smeg fridge all in denim.
 Vanity Fair magazine listed Elkann in its International Best Dressed List in 2008, and added him to its Best Dressed Hall of Fame in 2009.
 In an article with DuJour in 2013 Elkann said it was one of his 'prized possessions'.

 Eunice Olumbide MBE

 Berry made a portrait of his friend Eunice Olumbide in the year she got her MBE.
-Olumbide MBE is a Scottish supermodel, actress and curator.
-She is one of the first black Scottish models dedicating her life to arts and charity.
+Olumbide MBE is a Scottish model, film extra and curator.
 Berry made the piece for her Switch exhibition.
 The Exhibition was linked with Fuel Poverty Action a grassroots campaign taking action against mammoth fuel bills and working towards an affordable, sustainable and democratic energy system.